Swe-HimelRana/Secure-Developer-Workspace/README.md

 ## Features

 - ✅ **Jenkins CI/CD** with Docker agent support
+- ✅ **Semaphore UI** for Ansible, Terraform, OpenTofu, and Terragrunt
 - ✅ **WireGuard VPN** for secure access
 - ✅ **Kanban Board** for project management
 - ✅ **Excalidraw** for collaborative whiteboarding